© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Picton Castle Mound is a scheduled monument protected by Cadw under reference PE277.
 View the official record →

-Picton Castle Mound is a medieval motte situated in Pembrokeshire, Wales, representing the early Norman settlement and fortification of the region.
+Picton Castle Mound is a motte of probable Norman date located in Pembrokeshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE277.

 Picton Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Picton Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE277.